-Personal conversations should be kept to a minimum and should never take precedence over customer service.
+The Library encourages good relationships with patrons, but personal conversations should be kept to a minimum and should never take precedence over customer service.
 Maintaining confidentiality of customer records and customer behavior is a requisite of the job.

 X. EMPLOYEE CONSIDERATIONS